Citi Rewards+℠ Card review

 - Foreign transaction fees.
 You’ll pay a fee equal to 3% of the transaction every time you swipe abroad.

 - Penalty APR.
-If you make a late or returned payment, you may incur a penalty APR of up to 29.99% variable.
-Once applied, it may last indefinitely.
+If you make a late or returned payment, you may incur a penalty APR of up to 29.99% variable that lasts indefinitely.

 - Balance transfer limitations.
 Complete your balance transfers within four months of account opening to use the intro APR period.
-Otherwise, the standard variable APR of 13.49% to 23.49% will apply.
+Otherwise, the standard variable APR of 13.49% to 23.49% applies.

 How do I redeem Citi ThankYou points?